Nebty name: Symbolism

 The Nebty name was symbolically linked to the two most important goddesses of Ancient Egyptian kingship: Nekhbet and Wadjet.
 Whilst Nekhbet (Egypt.
-Nekhebety; "she from Nekheb") was the "mistress of Upper Egypt", her pendant Wadjet (Egypt.
+Nekhebety; "she from Nekheb") was the "mistress of Upper Egypt", her counterpart Wadjet (Egypt.
 Wadyt; "she who thrives" or simply "lady of the green") was the "mistress of Lower Egypt".
 Nekhbet was worshipped as the "celestial mother of a king", which is expressed in the Ancient Egyptian queen title Mwt-niswt ("mother of the king").
 The cobra of Wadjet was worshipped as the "celestial diadem snake on the king's forehead", believed to spit fire at anyone who dared to take on the pharaoh.
 This protective behaviour made Wadjet very popular and already in early dynastic times several deities were depicted as wearing a uraeus on their foreheads.
 With his Nebty name each pharaoh wished to present himself as the one under the guidance and protection of the two goddesses, thus legitimizing himself as being ruler of the whole of Egypt.